diekhans/PrimerS-JuJu/docs/data_formats.md

   identify the particular target.
 * *region_5p* - genomic coordinates of the 5' region, in the form of valid UCSC browser display coordinates, such as chrX:15,547,624-15,602,400.
 Note what the browser displays are one-based coordinates.
 Commas are optional.
+Note this can be either the transcript or primer pair 5' end.
+The coordinates are swapped to represent 5' -> 3' primer direction based on the strand of the transcript.
 * *region_3p* - genomic coordinates of the 3' region.
 * *trans_track* - symbolic name of track that contains the target transcript.
 A list of valid tracks names and their corresponding file will be defined for the project.